 Preparing and paying for higher education

 When it comes to paying for college, there are a number of options to choose from.
 Students can apply for financial aid, scholarships, loans or grants.
-As a parent, grandparent or legal guardian, you may even decide early on to start investing in a savings program for your child, such as the Gerber Life College Plan.
+As a parent, grandparent or permanent legal guardian, you may decide early on to start investing in a savings program for your child.
 With all of the available options to pay for a college education, it can be difficult for parents and their children to determine which plan is best for them.
-That's why Gerber Life online articles include valuable insights and ideas to help your family prepare for the college years.
-Our articles and advice can help you rest-assured that your child will be prepared for college and anything else the future may hold.
+Gerber Life online articles include valuable insights and ideas to help your family prepare for the college years.
+Our articles and tips can help you rest-assured that your child will be prepared for college and anything else the future may hold.